 The show’s quasi-slapdash tone and aesthetic makes you nostalgic about the university cabaret nights you definitely look back on with rose-tinted glasses, except you have full confidence the quality here is actually something worth shouting about.
 The wit is infinitely sharper, too.
 Perhaps you could argue the same tricks and tropes are rehashed from Six – ample use of silence and omission and slant rhymes for humorous effect, for example – but the playfulness, self-consciousness and at times slipperiness of Marlow’s songs shine just as brightly in Hot Gay Time Machine.
 As does the imagination and creativity of the piece’s structure (if anything, it’s more interesting here than Six), its audience interaction and its incorporation of ever-so-slightly weightier undertones.

 Fleeting moments suggest Marlow and Ghazi-Torbati’s lived experiences, however privileged, were not always as glittery as Anna Reid’s backdrop.
 But the team seem to make the decision to puncture every potentially affecting moment with a catty comment or wry smile – and whilst it’s often hilarious, I was perhaps waiting for them to leave one moment in where no put-down materialises.
 Where something a little more touching, or even provocative and not simply appealing to the audience’s sensibilities, really was left to linger.

 Stereotyping is also, naturally, addressed – definitions of masculinity are touched on, for example, as is camp-shaming and the right of gay men to ‘live up to stereotypes’ should they feel most comfortable doing so.
-It’s an intelligent and unadulteratedly obnoxious and sublimely silly 75-minutes that’ll delight millennials – and perhaps wind up some older generations – but even that seems to be part of its charm…
+It’s an intelligent, unadulteratedly obnoxious and sublimely silly 75-minutes that’ll delight millennials and perhaps wind up older generations.
+But even that seems to be part of its charm…